 CSSFinterRAT = CSSFwithin_gap,i when measurement gaps are configured, or CSSFwithin_ncsg,i when NCSGs are configured, is the scaling factor for the measured inter-RAT E-UTRA carrier i which is calculated as specified in clause 9.1.5.2.

-For a UE supporting and configured with concurrent measurement gaps, Kgap_EUTRA: it is the scaling factor for an E-UTRAN frequency layer to be measured within the associated measurement gap pattern.
-Kgap = 1 when the UE is not configured with concurrent measurement gaps.
+For a UE supporting and configured with concurrent measurement gaps or MUSIM gaps or both concurrent measurement gaps and MUSIM gaps, Kgap_EUTRA: it is the scaling factor for an E-UTRAN frequency layer to be measured within the associated measurement gap pattern.
+Kgap = 1 when the UE is not configured with concurrent measurement gaps nor MUSIM gaps.
 Otherwise, Kgap_EUTRA = Ntotal / Navailable.

-For a window W of duration MGRP_max, where MGRP_max is the maximum MGRP across all configured per-UE measurement gap(s)and per-FR measurement gap(s) for FR1, and starting from the beginning of any associated gap occasion:
+For a window W of duration MGRP_max, where MGRP_max is the maximum MGRP across all configured per-UE measurement gap(s), periodic MUSIM gaps, and per-FR measurement gap(s) for FR1, and starting from the beginning of any associated gap occasion:

-Ntotal is the total number of associated gap occasions within the window, including those dropped and non-dropped ocassions of the associated measurement gap within the window, and
+Ntotal is the total number of associated gap occasions within the window, including those dropped and non-dropped ocassions within the window, and

-Navailable is the number of non-dropped associated measurement gap occasions after accounting for collisions between the measurement gaps by applying the measurement gap collision rule in section 9.1.8.3.
+Navailable is the number of non-dropped associated measurement gap occasions after accounting for measurement gap and MUSIM gap collisions by applying the collision rules for the measurement gap and MUSIM gap in section 9.1.8.3 and 9.1.10.x3, respectively.

 Requirements do not apply for UE configured with concurrent measurement gaps, if Navailable =0

+When UE supports [musim-GapPreference-r17] and if the configured aperiodic MUSIM gap collides with the measurement gap associated with the target frequency layer, where MUSIM gap collision rule in section 9.1.10.x3 is applied, longer cell identification period for the target inter-RAT carrier is expected.

 Identification of a cell shall include detection of the cell and additionally performing a single measurement with measurement period of TMeasure, E-UTRAN FDD defined in Table 9.4.2.2-1.